jeremy-p-mann/writing/docs/source/math/probability_theory/tables_to_probabilities.rst

 I'll leave it as an exercise to show that this function is the characteristic function of the pre-image of A with respect to pi.

+**19 -> 20**

-Putting this all together, we see that the probability A with respect to pi star A is the probability of all elements of X_0 which map to A under pi with respect to rho.
+Putting this all together, we see that the probability A with respect to pi star A is the probability, with respect to rho, of all elements of X_0 which map to A.

 Goal accomplished.
 Now, let's go through some concrete examples.

+**20 -> 21**

 Slide 9
 -------